- PhD (Marine Science). University of Auckland, New Zealand 2013

 Technical skills, experience and interests

-- Developing “eco-friendly” antifouling technologies for use in aquaculture and more widely
+- Developing “eco-friendly” antifouling technologies

 - Marine larval biology and ecology

-- Bioassay development
+- Antifouling bioassay development

 - Moodie LWK, Trepos R, Cervin G, Bråthen KA, Lindgård B, Reiersen R, Cahill P and Pavia H, Hellio C, Svenson J 2017.
 Prevention of marine biofouling using the natural allelopathic compound batatasin-III and synthetic analogues.
 Journal of Natural Products.
 Volume 80, Issue 7.
 Pages 2001-2011.